What is Open Admissions?

 How much do classes cost and can I get Financial Aid?

 The Tuition and Fees depends on how many credit hours you take.
 Depending on which classes you take, there may be additional costs in the form of lab fees that you may be required to pay.
 Check out your balance through your MyENMU-Ruidoso login account to see exactly how much you owe for the current semester.
 Financial Aid is available for those who qualify.
 The first step is to fill out the FAFSA application.
-If you have questions or need assistance with the process please contact the Financial Aid Advisor at 575-257-2120 or 800-934-3688.
+If you have questions or need assistance with the process please contact the Financial Aid Advisor at 575-315-1120.

 How many classes can I take?

 An academic full time course load is 12 through 18 credit hours during a regular semester (Fall and Spring) and 6 through 10 credit hours during the Summer semester.
-Students exceeding 18 credit hours in a regular semester or greater than 10 credit hours in the summer require the approval of the Vice President of Student Learning.
+Students exceeding 18 credit hours in a regular semester or greater than 10 credit hours in the summer require the approval of the Vice President of Student Learning and Success.
 Students who register for fewer than 12 credit hours in a regular semester or 6 credit hours in the summer are considered part time.